lara-martin/NLP-class/index.md

 ## Spring 2024

 ### Course Description
+Natural language processing (NLP) is the field of working with language to automatically perform a variety of tasks, instead of or in collaboration with people.
+This course will show you both old and new techniques that are still used today.

 ### Learning Objectives
 By the end of the course, you will be able to...
+* Recall common tasks in NLP
+*
+* Plan and create an NLP system for a particular task.

 ### Staff